lwebert/ReactPortfolio/README.md

 To install the application locally, do the following in your terminal:

 1. Clone the repository to your local computer.
-   `git clone git@github.com:lwebert/Challenge-14-Kanban.git`
+   `git clone git@github.com:lwebert/Challenge-12-ReactPortfolio.git`
 2. Check that node.js is installed.
    `node -v`
 3. Install dependencies.
    `npm i`

 ## Usage
-The application is deployed to Render, and can be found [here](https://challenge-14-kanban.onrender.com/).
+The application is deployed to Netflify, and can be found [here](https://webert-portfolio.netlify.app/).

 To run the application locally, open an instance of the application in your terminal.
 Run the following:
 1. `npm run build`.
-2. `npm run seed`.
-3. `npm run start`.
+2. `npm run start`.
 Open the application in your browser at http://localhost:3000/.

 ## Contributing